Flow Research is conducting a new

 transmitters have been used for more than 100 years to measure flowrate.
 Their

-strong installed base gives them a pronounced advantage over other types of flowmeters
+strong installed base gives them a pronounced advantage over other types of

-such as Coriolis and ultrasonic, especially when higher accuracy and greater reliability is
+new-technology flowmeters such as Coriolis and ultrasonic, especially when

 Multivariable

-pressure transmitters measure two or more process variables.
-In many cases, they measure volumetric flow, along with pressure and
+two or more process variables.
+In many cases, they measure volumetric

-temperature, and use these values to compute mass flow.
+flow, along with pressure and temperature, and use these values to compute

-and gas flow measurement.
-While
+used for steam and gas flow measurement.
+While they are more

-Multivariable transmitters were first introduced in 1992 by Bristol
+transmitters.
+Multivariable transmitters were first introduced

-Babcock, now part of Emerson Process Management.
+in 1992 by Bristol Babcock, now part of Emerson Process Management.

-Pressure and how it's
+Pressure and how it's measured

 pressure," and talking about putting pressure on another person or